Save Taxes with Expert Assisted ITR filing.

 Conclusion

-Apparel Promotion Export Council (APEC) is an organisation set up with an objective to promote Indian apparel exports.
-APEC’s primary function is to provide a coordinated and integrated approach to export promotion.
-It serves as a forum for interaction between the Members of Parliament, Central & State Governments, financial institutions, raw material suppliers and the apparel exporters.
+To sum up, the Apparel Promotion Export Council (APEC) is a statutory organisation set up to promote Indian apparel exports and its primary function is to provide a coordinated and integrated approach to export promotion.

 Also, Read: